Table of Contents

 The Court of Appeals found that Arizona did not have jurisdiction to determine permanent custody of the two children.
 The lower court should have made this ruling.
 The Court ordered the lower court to restore custody of the two children to Mrs. Stuard.

 If you have questions about modification of custody and child abduction in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child custody and family law attorneys have over 100 years of combined experience successfully representing clients in child custody and family law cases.
+Our Arizona child custody and family law attorneys have decades of combined experience successfully representing clients in child custody and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.